 '''

 if ( ! defined $dino) {

 print "The value is undef.\n";

 } elsif ($dino =~ /^-?\d+\.?$/) {

 print "The value is an integer.\n";

-} elsif (\frac{\pi^{-2}}{d^{+}}.\frac{d^{+}}{d^{+}}) {
+} elsif ($dino =~ /^-?\d\.\d+$/) {

 print "The value is a simple floating-point number.\n";

 } elsif ($dino eq '') {

 print "The value is the empty string.\n";

 } else {

 print "The value is the string '$dino'.\n";

+}

 '''

 Perl will test the conditional expressions one after another.
-When one succeeds, the corresponding block of code is executed, and then the whole control structure is done, and execution goes on to the rest of the program.
+When one succeeds, the corresponding block of code is executed, and then the whole control structure is done, 218 and execution goes on to the rest of the program.
 If none has succeeded, the else block at the end is executed.
-(Of course, the else clause is still optional, but, in this case, it's often a good idea to include it.)
+(Of course, the else clause is still optional, although in this case it's often a good idea to include it.)

-There's no limit to the number of elsif clauses, but remember that Perl has to evaluate the first 99 tests before it can get to the 100th.
+There's no limit to the number of elsif clauses, but remember that Perl has to evaluate the first ninety-nine tests before it can get to the hundredth.
 If you'll have more than half a dozen elsifs, you should consider whether there's a more efficient way to write it.
-The Perl
+The Perl FAQ (see the perlfaq manpage) has a number of suggestions for emulating the "case" or "switch" statements of other languages.
+You may have noticed by this point that the keyword is spelled elsif, with only one e.
+If you write it as "elseif", with a second e, Perl will tell you that it is not the correct spelling.
+Why not?
+Because Larry says so.
+219

-^{} There's no "fall-through" to the next block, as in the "switch" structure of languages like C.
+218 There's no "fall-through" to the next block, as in the "switch" structure of languages like C.